 What are lectins?

-For most people, lectins are not substances which we have to worry about.
-If you are having digestion issues, it is best to speak to a registered dietitian, as it may be that you have intolerance to other components in food (for example FODMAPS).
+For most people, lectins are not substances that we have to worry about.
+If you are having digestion issues, it is best to speak to a registered dietitian, as it may be that you have an intolerance to other components in food (for example FODMAPS).
 Having a consultation with a professional will allow them to pinpoint where your issues are, to avoid unnecessary eliminations.